-- research into the circumstances in which injustice is generated and sustained in landscape contexts in relation in particular to landscape governance;
+- research into the circumstances in which injustice is generated and sustained in landscape contexts in relation to the call topic;

-- research into injustices that are historically-embedded in the landscape, that are emerging now or that might emerge in the future, particularly in relation to landscape governance;
+- research into injustices that are historically-embedded in the landscape, that are emerging now or that might emerge in the future;

 - research into the impacts of the language used in communicating ideas and issues around landscape with different audiences.
 “Language” is here understood in the broad sense to include visual/pictorial/image and tonal based forms of language, as well as verbal and written language;